Townsville: 1960s and 1970s

-In 1970, Queen Elizabeth II, Prince Philip, Duke of Edinburgh and Her Royal Highness Princess Anne toured Australia including Queensland.
+In 1970, Queen Elizabeth II, the Duke of Edinburgh and Princess Anne toured Australia including Queensland.
 The Queensland tour began on Sunday 12 April when the royal yacht Britannia entered Moreton Bay at Caloundra, sailing into Newstead Wharf.
 After visiting Brisbane, Longreach and Mount Isa the Royal Family travelled to Mackay.
 The royal party had a leisurely cruise to Townsville, taking four days to arrive after their departure from Mackay.
 On the morning of April 20, they were met by The Deputy Mayor of Townsville Mr. T. Aikens, M.L.A. and Mrs Aikens and Mr W.W.
 Shepherd, Chairman of the Townsville Harbour Board and Mrs Shepherd.
 The day’s program began with a cavalcade of progress at the Townsville sports reserve.
 The grounds were filled with crowds and children waving their Australian flag.
 It was a spectacle for the royal visitors and the local community who came out on the day.

 Following lunch on board Britannia, the royal family were driven to the site of Queensland’s newest university, the James Cook University, Townsville campus.
 In the presence of many dignitaries, HRH Queen Elizabeth II formally granted autonomy to North Queensland’s new educational institution.
 In 2020, James Cook University celebrated its 50th anniversary with a Treasures exhibition, showcasing 50 collection items from Special Collections, Eddie Koiku Mabo Library, James Cook University, Townsville.

 The rare collection item – ‘James Cook University Development: Pimlico to the First Chancellor archival footage, 1960 – 1970’ was one of the Treasures selected for the anniversary year.
 The 12min film preserved on NQHeritage, the University Library’s Special Collections online repository, shows footage of Her Majesty Queen Elizabeth II arriving at the official ceremony and being introduced to the official party.
 Their Royal Highnesses first appear in the film at 6:06 minutes.

 On Christmas Eve 1971, Tropical Cyclone Althea, a category 4 cyclone, battered the city and Magnetic Island, causing considerable damage.

 In 1973, Indigenous activists Eddie and Bonita Mabo established the Black Community School in Townsville, where children could learn their Indigenous culture rather than white culture.
-Eddie Mabo worked as a gardener at James Cook University in the 1970s and 1980s.
+Eddie Mabo worked as a gardener at James Cook University from 1967 to 1975.
 It was at the university in 1974 that he first learned of the implications of the terra nullius doctrine which held that he did not legally own the land he believed was his under the traditional land inheritance system of his people.